European-XFEL/Karabo/doc/installation/gui.rst

 *******************
  Conda GUI client
 *******************
+From version 2.6, the KaraboGUI installation for Windows and the karabo-gui executable shipped with the precompiled binaries for Ubuntu, is deprecated.

+KaraboGUI can now be installed in Windows, MacOS, and Ubuntu via ``conda``.
-From version 2.6, the KaraboGui installation for windows and the karabo-gui executable shipped with the precompiled binaries, is deprecated.
-Conda is a package manager and dependency resolution tool which offers a very straightforward way to install packages and its dependencies.
+Conda is a cross-platform package manager and dependency resolution tool which offers a very straightforward way to install packages and its dependencies.

 In order to use Conda, three basic steps are needed:
     1. Install Conda (through an Anaconda or Miniconda distribution);